mrismanaziz/Reforestation/README.md

-## I used to think I was indecisive, but now I'm not sure.
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.